redbubble/fluent-plugin-append_kubernetes_labels_to_tag/README.md

 # fluent-plugin-append_kubernetes_labels_to_tag

+**Note: Redbubble no longer use or maintain this gem**

-## A Fluent plugin to add kubernetes container labels to the log tag
+A Fluent plugin to add kubernetes container labels to the log tag

 ## Prerequisites